 Digital confidence across the social care sector and helping it to become more digitally aware is a key area of focus for the NCF.
 Digital confidence will help the sector to become more efficient, have better health and care intelligence to help to improve the quality of care and free up time for nurses and other care staff to spend more caring time with their residents/ those they care for.

 We work to influence the thinking and policy around social care, seeking to ensure the system is funded properly, thinking creatively about the longer-term changes needed in social care and what the future care system should look like.
 We also champion care within the whole health and care system.
 Social care is pivotal in helping people be independent and as supported as possible.
 The NHS will save your life and care will help you live it!

 Another key area of focus for the NCF is collaboration, networking and shared learning across the not for profit sectors and beyond - working together helps improve the whole care system.

-Liz Jones will be speaking at the National Nursing Conference taking place on Wednesday 26th February 2020!
+Liz Jones was speaking at the National Nursing Conference which took place on Wednesday 26th February 2020!
+The conference will be returning in 2021, and if you would like to attend you can register your interest here.
 You can find out more about the National Care Forum here: https://www.nationalcareforum.org.uk/